10 video games to help kids think big

 But such reputations are hardly earned.
 While the relationship between violent media and aggression is complicated by an accumulation of risk factors, the American Psychological Association has found insufficient evidence to link video games with delinquency and criminal violence.
-The association also acknowledges many cognitive, motivational, emotional, and social benefits of digital play.
+The association also acknowledges the many cognitive, motivational, emotional, and social benefits of digital play.

-The Minecraft phenomenon needs no introduction.
+The Minecraftphenomenon needs no introduction.
 Kids will gladly spend hours playing and exploring their blocky, lo-res sandboxes.
 In that interactive space, a lot of learning can happen.

-Mojang's Minecraft promotes agency, investigation, creativity, collaboration, and lateral-thinking skills in its survival mode, while its creative mode offers the tools for some outstanding design opportunities.
+Mojang’s Minecraft promotes agency, investigation, creativity, collaboration, and lateral-thinking skills in its survival mode, while its creative mode offers the tools for outstanding design opportunities.
 Some industrious players have built entire cities and fantasy worlds.

-Squad's Kerbal Space Program tasks players with overseeing their own space administration, building rocket ships, and launching them into space.
-Gameplay makes kids feel like rocket scientists as it touches on many facets of actual space exploration—including design, mathematics, engineering, and aerospace physics.
+Squad’s Kerbal Space Program tasks players with overseeing their own space administration, building rocket ships, and launching them into space.
+Gameplay makes children feel like rocket scientists as it touches on many facets of actual space exploration—including design, mathematics, engineering, and aerospace physics.

 Like Minecraft, the game also encourages experimentation and a growth mindset.
 Rocket launches will fail, forcing players to watch them explode spectacularly in the atmosphere.
 But the Kerbal’s enthusiasm and cartoonish whimsey makes failure more than half the fun and success all the sweeter.